Powered By Blogger

 The pulse would propagate from the emitter to the receiver along the length L at the constant velocity c relative to the air.
 The letter c is used for both the speed of light and the speed of sound because of some of their shared wave characteristics (Born 1965, 227).
 One such characteristic is that both of their wave velocities are independent of the source velocity (Tipler & Llewellyn 2012, 12).

 This experiment could be conducted in two stages.
-In the first stage, S′ could be at rest relative to S. The pulse would have propagated from the emitter to the receiver in the time: ∆t = L / c.
+In the first stage, S′ could be at rest relative to S. The pulse would propagate from the emitter to the receiver in the time: ∆t = L / c.
 This is just a rearrangement of the classical velocity formula: time = distance / velocity.

 In the second stage, S′ could be in motion at the constant velocity v (v < c) relative to S in a direction which is parallel to the x′-axis of S′, the x-axis of S, and the wind flow.
-The pulse would have propagated from the emitter to the receiver in the time: ∆t = L / (c ± v).
+The pulse would propagate from the emitter to the receiver in the time: ∆t = L / (c ± v).
 In this formula, the wind velocity would be added to or subtracted from the emitted pulse velocity depending upon whether the wind flow passes the emitter or the receiver first (Morin 2008, 505).

 CONCLUSION